Water-Melon/Melang/docs/function.md

 @foo()();
 ```

-Guess what happened?

-'bar' will be printed on terminal.
+`bar` will be printed on terminal.

 It is possible because function definition is a statement.
 So we can define a function in another function's definition.